peteash10/peteashton.com/pages/events.md

 July 27-29: [**Birmingham Camera Obscura**](http://bhamobscura.com) at the [Lunar Festival](http://lunarfestival.co.uk).

 September 6-16: I'll be running a new walk in the Jewellery Quarter comissioned for [Birmingham Heritage Week](http://birminghamheritageweek.co.uk).
+Dates tbc.

 Sept - Nov: [**Rivers of the World**](http://riversoftheworld.org) exhibtion touring London, Exeter and Worcester, featuring work produced by me with Worcestershire pupils.